 Under the SSAM guidelines, its expected that third party add-ons that integrate with a DSP will self assess against the following security standards.

-Under the ATO's Operational Framework, DSPs will be required to provide the ATO with self assessed information of any and all third party add-ons with more than 1,000 API connections OR API access to a registered tax or BAS agent client list data.
+Under the ATO's Operational Framework, DSPs are now required to provide the ATO with self assessed information of any and all third party add-ons with more than 1,000 API connections OR API access to a registered tax or BAS agent client list data.

-Cloud based DSPs have revised or will be introducing revised self-certification standards for third party apps wishing to connect via API to their third party ecosystem that incorporate these new requirements.
+Cloud based DSPs have revised or will be introducing revised self-certification standards for third party add-ons wishing to connect via API to their third party ecosystem that incorporate these new requirements.

-For some third party apps, this will involve reconfiguring applications to reflect the standards.
+For some third party add-ons, this will involve reconfiguring applications to reflect the standards.
 These changes mean a more consistent

-approach will be created for third party apps to connect to DSPs as the minimum security requirements will be the same across the
+approach will be created for third party add-ons to connect to DSPs as the minimum security requirements will be the same across the

 Security requirements for add-ons